The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 We recommend you log in to Sandbox first to see if everything is working fine.

-In the following dialogue window put in your credentials and click Log in.
+In the following dialogue window, enter your credentials and click Log in.

-If this is your first time logging into the Salesforce account with Template Builder, user verification is required from the Salesforce side.
-You'll receive an email with the verification code which you should enter in the required field.
+If this is your first time logging in to the Salesforce account with the Maven Add-in, user verification is required from the Salesforce side.
+You'll receive an email with the verification code, which you should enter in the required field.

 Click Allow.

-In the last dialogue window select the Document Solution, you would like to use.
+After that, select the Document Solution you would like to use.

-After you select the solution you can select the Document Template to which you will upload the document.
+Once you select the Solution, you can select the Document Template to which you will upload the document.

-If you like to upload the file you are working on to the selected template, check the question box.
-Otherwise, leave it blank.
+If you'd like to upload the file immediately, check the box below.
+Otherwise, leave the field empty.

-You can upload the file later with Template Builder.
+You can upload the file later with the add-in.

 Click Done.

-Once you finish the log-in process, you'll see that template Builder reflects the query from the connected Document Solution.
+Once you finish the login process, you'll see that the Maven Add-in reflects the query from the connected Document Solution.

 As the taskbars in online and offline versions of Microsoft Excel are almost the same, the process of running the add-in on the offline version will be similar.

-Once you are done with the login process, you can finally use Template Builder.
+Once you finish the login process, you can finally use the Maven Add-in.

-Before you start, let's have a glance at what we call the "Template Builder" work pane.
+Before you start, let's take a glance at what we call the "Maven Add-in work pane."
 Let's divide it into two parts: the "work" part and the "administration" part.

 The "{} Fields" tab.